jo-kyr/AITA-IA/my_report/README.md

 https://user-images.githubusercontent.com/97399069/211919095-7a4b3314-a084-4b85-90f3-8fd8b2394838.mp4

 After that, it was time to create the filters for my application.
 I made use of the PConstants class, since it has functions that can be used for image processing.
 The filters I created/used are: threshold, blur, gray, translate, posterize, scale, erode and brightness.
+Adding to the previous switch case, I assigned fiducials 4 to 11 to each of these filters.

 ##### Threshold